Tuesday, November 12, 2024

 Machine room[see above] – The machine room and the overall elevator system had been neglected and had a lot of deferred maintenance.

-High rise requirement – After 75' of rise we need to put a elevator lobby panel and visual communication panel in the lobby of the building.
+High rise requirement – After 75' of rise, we needed to put an elevator lobby panel and visual communication panel in the lobby of the building.

 [Innovation panel & Rath visual panel]